Palani-SN/py4cli/README.md

 ## Minimal

-- minimal arg parser that can pass on the cli arguments to parse_args class method arguments as per the declarative type definition.
+- minimal arg parser that can pass on the cli arguments to parse_args class method arguments as per the declarative type definition. (works fine on windows & linux)
 - Sample code as shown below can read arguments in specified type as per function signature. (refer **use_minimal.py** under **EXAMPLES/**)

 ```python